osmandapp/web/main/docs/user/plugins/osm-editing.md

 </Tabs>

 To edit, comment, or close OSM notes, enable their display on the map in the [Configure map menu](../map/configure-map-menu.md).

 - The OSM Notes feature allows you to add notes to the map.
-In these notes you can describe mistakes or write about missing information in the OpenStreetMap data.
+In these notes, you can describe mistakes or write about missing information in the OpenStreetMap data.
 You and other users can leave comments on your notes.
-- You can help other users by checking their questions or issues, giving comments and then closing the resolved notes.
+- You can help other users by checking their questions or issues, giving comments, and then closing the resolved notes.
 - Read more about the OpenStreetMap Notes [here](https://wiki.openstreetmap.org/wiki/Notes).

 To create a note, you don't need to log in to OpenStreetMap.org, you can send it anonymously.

 - Tap the map where the new OSM note is to be placed (or tap a not uploaded note), and select [Actions](../map/map-context-menu.md#actions).
 - If you want to add information to an existing note or not uploaded note, edit a comment, or close a note, tap the OSM note on the map and select the [required action](../map/map-context-menu.md#-comment--close-osm-note).
 - You can upload changes as soon as you are available online.
 You can also undo changes before they are uploaded.